anoduck/mod-yagallery/README.md

 You can demo all of my hugo modules on [Hinode TestSite](https://testhinode.netlify.com)

+## Installation

+Since this module was intended to jive well with Hinode it uses bootstrap to render the styling.
+Unfortunately, this created another issue.
+The Hinode module for bootstrap is required to test it.
+During normal usage, this should not be an issue, becuase the dependency is already satisfied.

 ## Configuration

 Configuration of the module primarily occurs in the yaml file that will be used to store data about your photo gallery.